 5.2.
+Nonlinear assignment flow

-Nonlinear Assignment Flow.
-Similar to the preceding section, we wish to select step sizes $(h_k){k\geq 0}$ in order to control the local error on the left-hand side of (5.8).
-Because an estimate like the right-hand side of (5.8) that is valid at each step k, is not available for the nonlinear assignment flow, we adapt established embedded RK methods [HNW08, Section II.V] to the geometric RKMK schemes (3.17).
+Similar to the preceding section, we wish to select step sizes $(h_k){k\geq 0}$ in order to control the local error on the left-hand side of (5.7).
+Because an estimate like the right-hand side of (5.7) that is valid at each step k, is not available for the nonlinear assignment flow, we adapt established embedded RK methods [12, section II.5] to the geometric RKMK schemes (3.17).